gardener/gardener/docs/usage/shoot_operations.md

 ## Immediate Maintenance

 Annotate the shoot with `gardener.cloud/operation=maintain` to make the `gardener-controller-manager` start maintaining your shoot immediately (possibly without being in its maintenance time window).
-If no reconciliation starts then nothing needed to be maintained:
+If no reconciliation starts, then nothing needs to be maintained:

 ```bash
 kubectl -n garden-<project-name> annotate shoot <shoot-name> gardener.cloud/operation=maintain